ProspektsMarch22/get_next_line/README.md

 }
 ```

 Following up our scenario, we have in `buf` a piece of text that contains a valid line.
-And what I want you to imagine is that this valid line is burrowed within all the text we have in `buf`.
+And what I want you to imagine is that this valid line is burrowed within all the text we currently have in `buf`.

 So we need to extract only the characters that constitute the valid line, while safely maintaining the rest of useful information currently in the `buf` that may constitute the start of another line.

 Imagine now that we have a really long line, a line that has more than `BUFFER_SIZE` characters.
 We need to deal with a scenario where we have to `read` from the file multiple times until we have found the end-of-line character `'\n'` or the EOF itself; in other words, we need a way to keep storing more and more information until it forms a valid line.

 The functions above tackle both of these scenarios.

 In order of execution:
 * `str_shift` effectively create a string (`shifted`) that consists of the valid line information.
-In the scenario where we have the valid line burrowed within the `buf`, we will concatenate the relevant piece of information to a new `shifted` variable, dynamically created with `malloc`.
-In the scenario where we need to read more bytes, all the characters in `buf` will then be concatenated to a new `shifted` variable each iteration, until we reach the end of line, while `free`ing the old one;
+In the scenario where we have the valid line burrowed within the `buf`, we will copy the relevant piece of information to a new `shifted` variable, dynamically created with `malloc`.
+* In the scenario where we need to read more bytes, all the characters in `buf` will then be copied to a new `shifted` variable each iteration, that will receive first the information stored in the older `shifted` variable, effectively concatenating the old and the new information.
+The old variable is then freed;
 * `str_shift` will return the `shifted` variable;
 * The `shifted` variable is then fed to the `arrange_buffer` function;
 * The `arrange_buffer` has now a `buf` value with information that was already safely stored at the `shifted` variable.
-In the scenario where we had the line burrowed within the `buf` variable, we will then begin to replace the information in the `buf`, dislocating the bytes after the valid line to the beginning of the `buf`.
-The remaining space will be filled with the null-terminated character.
-In the scenario where we need to continue reading, we will just traverse the `buf`.
+* In the scenario where we had the line burrowed within the `buf` variable, we will then begin to replace the information in the `buf`, dislocating the bytes after the valid line to the beginning of the `buf`;
+* The remaining space will be filled with the null-terminating character;
+* In the scenario where we need to continue reading, we will just _traverse_ the `buf`.

 At the end, we return the value of the function `str_shift`, even while running the `arrange_buffer` function.

 This was necessary as a means to comply with the norm rules of 42 and save some lines of code.

-So we did find a valid line, saved it to safe `shifted` variable that was succesfully returned and use this value to assign a new value to the `line` variable.
+So we did find a valid line, saved it to a safe `shifted` variable that was succesfully returned and use this value to assign a new value to the `line` variable.

 Since when running `ft_memchr` we returned a non-NULL value, we exit the `while` block in the `get_next_line` function, returning the value assigned to the `line` function.